 Once a common lifestyle reserved for expats and vagabonds, nomad living is now becoming a popular lifestyle choice for everyday Americans due to the current economic climate in the United States.

 In this article I’ll clarify a number of nomad living options for Americans, digital nomads, tourists and expats –In addition to highlighting some tools you’ll need, and a few nomad-friendly cities in the US to get your creative juices flowing.

-The rest of this website will show you how you can afford nomad living by making money online –so bookmark us and visit often.
+The rest of this website will show you how you can afford nomad living by making money online –so bookmark us with Pocket and visit often.

 Limited budgets, vast student debts, and the ubiquitousness of accommodation-letting apps and websites paired with the ability to work from anywhere mean that having no fixed address is quickly becoming mainstream.
 It’s not all Grapes of Wrath, either.

 Nomad living in the USA is possible, and it can be comfortable.
 The stigma that surrounds the vagabond lifestyle has all but dissipated –Millennials have made transience great again.

 Think the US is the Worst Nomad Living Destination?
 Think Again

 Like many travel bloggers and digital nomads pushing a lifestyle of laptops under palm trees, we too have overlooked the beauty and shoestring potential for nomad living in the United States.
 And it isn’t because we have a bone to pick with this superpower.

 In spite of what popular media keeps repeating, America is not all Alex Jones, People of Walmart, triggered feminists, guns, and junk food.
 The majority of expats I have met nomad living abroad have held American passports, and they were mostly salt of the earth types.